 Don’t Forget Your Windows

 Now that you know our favorite ways to add some vibrant color to your home, make sure to follow these quick tips as well.
-To prevent you from reaching that level of tacky we previously referred to, make sure to limit the color in the room to two distinct accents, and pull from patterns in the room.
+A good rule of thumb is to limit the color in the room to two distinct accents, and pull from patterns in the room.
 Proper coordination will decrease the chance of overwhelming your senses.

 Hopefully these tips and tricks will create a more personable home!
-For all your paint needs—whether it’s ceiling, trim, or door—turn to ECOS Paints.
-Our eco-friendly paint won’t just add some much-needed hues, but they’ll keep your air clean as well.
-Try out our custom color match today!
+For all your paint needs—whether it’s ceiling, trim, door or floor—turn to ECOS Paints.
+Our eco-friendly paint won’t just add some much-needed hues, they’ll also prioritize your well-being.